Leeroo-AI/leeroopedia-mcp/README.md

 **Your ML & AI Knowledge Wiki.** Learnt by AI, built by AI, for AI.

-Expert-level knowledge across the full ML & AI stack — from fine-tuning and distributed training, to inference serving and GPU kernel optimization, to building agents and RAG pipelines. **1000+ frameworks and libraries**, all in one place.
+Expert-level knowledge across the full ML & AI stack, from fine-tuning and distributed training, to inference serving and GPU kernel optimization, to building agents and RAG pipelines. **1000+ frameworks and libraries**, all in one place.

-This MCP server turns your AI coding agent (Claude Code, Cursor) into an ML/AI expert engineer.
+This MCP server turns your AI coding agent (Claude Code, Cursor, OpenAI Codex, ...) into an ML/AI expert engineer.

 Browse the full knowledge base at [leeroopedia.com](https://leeroopedia.com).